Is Dark Energy Changing? Probing the Universe's Expansion with present and future astronomical probes: Results and their implications

-We now discuss the constraints on the SPad\'{e}-I parametrization.
-For SN+BAO+BBN+$H(z)$, we find an evidence of $w_2 \neq 0$ at more than $1\sigma$ ($w_2 = 0.39^{+0.27}_{-0.31} $at $1\sigma$), but this is consistent with $w_2 =0$ within $2\sigma$.
-After the inclusion of CMB to SN+BAO+BBN+$H(z)$ this evidence goes away ($w_2 = 0.02\pm 0.13$ at $1\sigma$) and $w_2$ becomes consistent with $w_2 =0$ within $1\sigma$.
-Thus, the evidence of dynamical EoS in this parametrization is not conclusive for the usual cosmological probes.
-However, when the GW dataset is added to both the above combined probes, we notice that for SN+BAO+BBN+$H(z)$+GW, $w_2$ is found to be non-zero at more than $2\sigma$ ($w_2 = 0.50^{+0.38}_{-0.32}$ at $2\sigma$), however, for SN+BAO+BBN+$H(z)$+CMB+GW, we do not have any evidence of $w_2 \neq 0$.
+We now discuss the constraints on the SPad\'{e}-I parameterization.
+For SN+BAO+BBN+$H(z)$, we find evidence of $w_2 \neq 0$ at more than $1\sigma$ ($w_2 = 0.39^{+0.27}_{-0.31} $at $1\sigma$), but this is consistent with $w_2 =0$ within $2\sigma$.
+After the addition of CMB to SN+BAO+BBN+$H(z)$ this evidence goes away ($w_2 = 0.02\pm 0.13$ at $1\sigma$) and $w_2$ becomes consistent with $w_2 =0$ within $1\sigma$.
+Thus, the evidence of dynamical EoS in this parameterization is not conclusive for the usual cosmological probes.
+However, when the GW dataset is added to both the above combined probes, we notice that for SN+BAO+BBN+$H(z)$+GW, $w_2$ is found to be nonzero at more than $2\sigma$ ($w_2 = 0.50^{+0.38}_{-0.32}$ at $2\sigma$), but for SN+BAO+BBN+$H(z)$+CMB+GW, we do not have any evidence of $w_2 \neq 0$.
 In fact, for SN+BAO+BBN+$H(z)$+CMB+GW, $w_2 =0$ is consistent within $1\sigma$.
 Thus, we see that when CMB is taken into account, we do not find any evidence of dynamical DE within this parametrized framework.